-During the Reporting Period, our interest income increased by RMB1,189 million or 23.05% to RMB6,347 million as compared to the same period last year, primarily due to an increase in the average balance of our interestearning assets from RMB214,758 million for the first half of 2020 to RMB261,431 million for the first half of 2021, and an increase in the average yield on our interest-earning assets from 4.83% for the first half of 2020 to 4.90% for the first half of 2021.
+During the Reporting Period, our interest income increased by RMB1,189 million or 23.05% to RMB6,347 million as compared to the same period last year, primarily due to an increase in the average balance of our interest-earning assets from RMB214,758 million for the first half of 2020 to RMB261,431 million for the first half of 2021, and an increase in the average yield on our interest-earning assets from 4.83% for the first half of 2020 to 4.90% for the first half of 2021.
 The increase in the average balance of interest-earning assets was primarily attributable to the increase in the average balance of loans and advances to customers.
-The increase in the average yield on interest-earning assets was primarily due to an increase in the average yield on loans and advances to customers and the average yield on financial investments.
+The increase in the average yield on loans and advances to customers and the average yield on financial investments.